-- Bring a large pot of water (with the 1/2 tsp salt) to boil.
+- Bring a large pot of water with 1/2 tsp salt to boil.
 Be careful not to fill it too high, because you don't want hot water splashing on you when you put the potatoes into the pot.

 - Add the potatoes.
 Cook for 16-18 minutes or until the potatoes are fork tender but not overly soft.
 I recommend checking on the potatoes at 10 minutes and then again every couple of minutes until they are as soft as you want them.
 Drain the potatoes in a colander and rinse with cold water.